scottnzuk/ContentPilot/readme.txt

 1. Configure your AI provider (OpenAI, Anthropic, or Custom API)
 2. Add RSS feeds from your favorite news sources
 3. Select categories and content preferences
-4. Click "Generate 5 Posts" to create unique blog content
+4. Click "Generate 30 Posts" to create unique blog content
 5. Review and publish the generated drafts

-**Free Version Includes:**
+**All Features Are Free:**
-* Manual generation of up to 5 posts per batch
+* Manual generation of up to 30 posts per batch
+* Automated scheduling with WP-Cron
+* Offline AI content humanization
 * Support for OpenAI and Anthropic APIs
 * Custom RSS feed management
-* Basic content customization
+* Advanced content customization
+* Google EEAT compliance optimization
+* RankMath SEO integration
+* Real-time analytics dashboard
 * Source attribution

-**Pro Features (Coming Soon):**
-* Automated scheduling with WP-Cron
-* Generate up to 30 posts per batch
+* Enterprise-grade security features
+* Microservices architecture
+* Performance monitoring
-* Automatic featured image generation
+* Featured image generation
-* SEO meta tags auto-fill
+* SEO meta tags automation
-* Priority support

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/ai-auto-news-poster` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/contentpilot` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to Settings > AI Auto News Poster to configure the plugin
+3. Go to Settings > ContentPilot to configure the plugin
 4. Add your AI API key and configure your preferences
 5. Add RSS feeds for news sources
-6. Click "Generate 5 Posts" to start creating content
+6. Click "Generate 30 Posts" to start creating content

 == Frequently Asked Questions ==